PA Governor Josh Shapiro volunteering with Widener students.

 Civic Engagement

-Civic engagement is a hallmark of a Widener education.
+Civic engagement at Widener means working to make an impact and change in our communities.
 As a current student, you'll have countless opportunities to give back and gain valuable experiences by engaging in volunteer opportunities and collaborating with our campus, community, and global partnerships.

 Lend a Hand.
 Learn to Lead.